Mariampillai Sarathjeevan: Priesthood

 The Bishop of Jaffna appointed Father Sara as Deacon of St. Antony's Church in Passaiyoor, Jaffna.
 This church is a local pilgrim site.
 Passiyoor is a fishing hamlet in Jaffna.
 After serving the people of Passiyoor and St. Hendry's College in Illavalai, he was ordained to the priesthood at St. Mary's Cathedral, Jaffna on 14 May 2003.
 Father Sara grew up around the Cathedral.
 He was an altar-boy and a member of choir of the Cathedral.

 After serving at various churches, the Bishop of Jaffna appointed him in December 2003 as Assistant Parish Priest to St. Peter's church in Mullaitheevu.
 This was one of the churches destroyed in December 26, 2004 Indian Ocean earthquake and tsunami.
 Father Sara lost around 70 of his parishioners, and all his belongings in this tsunami.
 He would not have thought that he would come back to this region, another day, to die with his people in war.

 In March 2005 he was transferred to St. Fatima's church, Uruthirapuram in Kilinochchi, which was the capital of Liberation Tigers of Tamil Eelam - an opposition armed force in Sri Lanka at that time.
 Because of an intense Sri Lankan civil war - in which the United Nations said several thousands of people died - Father Sara and all his congregation were displaced continuously, until he died on May 18, 2009.
-At that time he died, he and his people did not have food or water for several days.
-Father Sara was one of the 8 priests who remained with people because all other humanitarians - including the International Committee of the Red Cross and the United Nations High Commissioner for Refugees - left the region for their own safety.
+At the time of his death, he and his people had not had food or water for several days.
+Father Sara was one of the 8 priests who remained with the displaced people because all other humanitarians - including the International Committee of the Red Cross and the United Nations High Commissioner for Refugees - left the region for their own safety.